 - Preheat oven to 325 °F. With a 6½-inch skillet, you can use the toaster oven.
 If you're using frozen, thawed berries, strain them with a fine mesh strainer before adding in the sugar

-- Make the filling: In a medium bowl, toss the berries with the granulated sugar.
-In a small bowl, whisk the orange juice and cornstarch until smooth, then add to the berries and stir gently.
+- Make the filling: In a medium bowl, toss 1 cup mixed berries with 1 tablespoon granulated sugar.
+In a small bowl, whisk ¼ cup orange juice and 1 teaspoon cornstarch until smooth, then add to the berries and stir gently.

 - Pour the berry mixture into the 6½-inch skillet.
 Set aside.

-- Make the topping: In a medium bowl, combine the flour, brown sugar, and salt.
-Rub in the butter substitute or butter with a fork until the mixture is clumpy.
-Toss in the rolled oats and almonds, gently mixing them in with your hands.
+- Make the topping: In a medium bowl, combine 2 tablespoons all-purpose flour, 1 tablespoon brown sugar, and a pinch kosher salt.
+Rub in 2 tablespoons unsalted butter with a fork until the mixture is clumpy.
+Toss in 2 tablespoons rolled oats and 2 tablespoons almonds, gently mixing them in with your hands.

 - Crumble the topping onto the berry mixture.